Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 Yet simulating solid wood furniture is quite difficult.
 First simulating solid wood is still a challenge:
  - Properties can vary a lot even for the same wood species
- - Because wood is so anisotropic (behavior strongly depends on the fibers directions)
+ - Wood is vey anisotropic (behavior strongly depends on the fibers directions)
- - Because wood properties strongly depends on humidity content (dimensions may vary by up to 15 %!)
+ - Wood properties strongly depends on humidity content (dimensions may vary by up to 15 %!)

-Second simulating furniture requires to simulate joins, which is hard for traditional joinery (has not been done comprehensively to the best of my knowledge)
+Second simulating furniture requires to simulate joins, which is hard for traditional joinery (has not been done comprehensively to the best of my knowledge).
- - It depends on the glue
+ - It depends on the glue, wood species and the fiber direction
- - It depends on the fitting of the join
+ - It depends on the fitting of the join, hard to quantify for hand-made joins
  - It requires to quantify rigidity, a bad problem

 Mechanical analysis could help dimension parts to optimize durability, cost, etc.